-For the rest of this post, we’ll focus on those less-common European countries where it’s still possible to see the northern lights in Europe under the right conditions.
+For the rest of this post, I’ll focus on those less-common European countries where it’s still possible to see the northern lights in Europe under the right conditions.
 These countries are Denmark, Estonia, Germany, and the Netherlands.

 Where to See the Northern Lights in Denmark

 It’s important to start by saying that seeing the northern lights in Denmark is rare.
 It is one of the more northerly countries in mainland Europe, and that means that on some occasions – especially during periods of greater solar activity – it is possible.